 The Lost Valley is an adventure board game about the discovery of gold.
 It is based on the Klondike Gold Rush in 1896 where gold was discovered by some miners and that triggered a stampede of prospectors, some of which became wealthy while most of them got nothing.

 In the game, the players will be the prospectors who will be hunting for gold.
-They will do so with the help of a card that each player gets.
+They will do so with the help of the cards that each player gets.
 In each card, you can add the items you are carrying in your backpack where initially you can add 6 items.
-The card also has an option of gear and a cart; if you buy the cart then your backpack can have room for 10 items instead of 6.
+The cards also have an option of gear and a cart; if you buy the cart then your backpack can have room for 10 items instead of 6.
 You (the prospector) are represented as a tiny person on the board, and you move from one corner to the other on your turn.
 There is also a store where you can buy different stuff.
-Whoever has the most amount of gold at the end of the game wins it.
+Whoever has the most amount of gold, at the time when the game ends, wins it.

-The Lost Valley is an enjoyable board game about adventure and discovery, ideally for ages above 10.
+The Lost Valley is an enjoyable, easy to like board game about adventure and discovery, ideally for ages above 10.
 The treasure map is well built, however, the overall artwork is on the bland side.
 Also, the triangle pieces are a bit hard to put on correctly.
-Another downside is that there is a list of skills (a rulebook) that you need to refer to between the turns, and this slows down the game.
+Another downside is that there is a list of skills (a rulebook) that you need to refer to between the turns, and this slows down the game system.
 Instead, they could have put little titles on cards to make it easy for the players.

 Overall, the Lost Valley game can be fun for 2 to 6 people, where the average game time is 45 minutes.
 Who does not want to find gold?

 The adventure game DungeonQuest is a revised version of the classic game that released decades ago.
-It is quite easy to understand and fun to play with and has the recommended age as 13 years and above.
-It takes almost 1.5 hours for the game to finish and can be enjoyed by one to four players.
+Its game system is quite easy to understand and fun to play with and has the recommended age as 13 years and above.
+It takes almost 1.5 hours for the game time to finish and can be enjoyed by one to four players.